Edinburgh: Capital of Ice and Fire

 We all know that Edinburgh is a magical city, but did you know that it has more in common with the mythical world of Game of Thrones than you think?
 Local history expert David C Weinczok tells us more about Edinburgh's stories that echo those of Westeros...

-Season seven of Game of Thrones is nearly here, yet if you live in Edinburgh or are coming to visit then you don’t need to wait for its premiere to explore Westeros.
+The final season of Game of Thrones is nearly here, yet if you live in Edinburgh or are coming to visit then you don’t need to wait for its premiere to explore Westeros.
 The history of Scotland and Edinburgh is rife with many of the same themes, forces, and sometimes even exact events that give the series its epic appeal.
 I’ve covered these in a public talk for Previously…Scotland’s History Festival and History Sessions called ‘Beyond the Wall’, but here are a few examples specific to Scotland’s capital.

 In the grandest sense, Edinburgh is an embodiment of the two fundamental forces behind the fate of Westeros – ice and fire.
 Around 325 million years ago volcanoes were erupting where the Old Town now stands, the basalt cores of which became Castle Rock and Arthur’s Seat.
 Until it’s peak some 20,000 years ago a one kilometer-thick glacier groaned atop much of Scotland, it’s retreat giving the High Street its distinctive slope.
 Theoretical foundations were shaken as James Hutton put forward his calculations of the unimaginable extent of geological time, largely based on his observations of Edinburgh’s geology.
 Edinburgh as we know it – the ‘city of seven hills’ – is itself ice and fire.